Phalaenopsis: Conservation

 If very healthy, a Phalaenopsis plant may have up to ten or more leaves.
 They bloom in their full glory for several weeks.
-If kept in the home, the flowers may last two to three months after which a phalaenopsis orchid will need to conserve energy for further leaf, bud, and root development.
+If kept in the home, the flowers may last two to three months after which a Phalaenopsis orchid will need to conserve energy for further leaf, bud, and root development.

-In nature, Phalaenopsis species are typically fond of warm temperatures, thriving in temperatures around 20 to 35 °C (68–95 °F), but are adaptable to conditions more comfortable for human habitation in temperate zones (15 to 30 °C or 59–86 °F); at temperatures below 18 °C (64.4 °F) overwatering causes root rot and the plants will also drop their leaves if they experience temperatures below 60°F for extended periods.
+In nature, Phalaenopsis species are typically fond of warm temperatures, thriving in temperatures around 20 to 35 °C (68–95 °F), but are adaptable to conditions more comfortable for human habitation in temperate zones (15 to 30 °C or 59–86 °F); at temperatures below 18 °C (64.4 °F) overwatering causes root rot and the plants will also drop their leaves if they experience temperatures below 60 °F for extended periods.
 Phalaenopsis prefer moderate humidity (60–70%) and low light of 12,000 to 20,000 lux.
 However, Phalaenopsis orchids can adapt to the lower humidity found in most homes.
 They are also typically hardier than other species of orchids, and this makes them particularly popular among first-time orchid growers.

 The flower spikes appear from the pockets near the base of each leaf.
 The first sign is a light green "mitten-like" object that protrudes from the basal leaf tissue.
 Over approximately three months the spike elongates until it begins to swell fat buds that will bloom.

 It previously was believed that flowering is triggered by a night-time drop in temperature of around 5 to 6 degrees over two to four consecutive weeks, usually in the fall, and a day-time drop in temperature to below 29 °C. Using two Phalaenopsis clones, Matthew G. Blanchard and Erik S. Runkle (2006) established that, other culture conditions being optimal, flower initiation is controlled by daytime temperatures declining below 27 °C, with a definite inhibition of flowering at temperatures exceeding 29 °C. The long-held belief that reduced evening temperatures control flower initiation in Phalaenopsis was shown to be false.
 Rather, lower daytime temperatures influence flowering, while night time temperatures do not appear to have any effect.

-The effect of fertilizer source and medium composition on vegetative growth and mineral nutrition has been studied.